 How to Boil or Steam Potatoes in the Instant Pot?
 This is part of the Instant Pot Cooking Basics series.
-Potatoes are perfect to steam in a pressure cooker, and it takes less than 30 minutes to get perfectly cooked potatoes.
-I use boiled potatoes in many dishes, such as potato peas curry, spiced mashed potatoes.
+Potatoes are perfect for steaming in a pressure cooker, and it takes less than 30 minutes to get perfectly cooked potatoes.
+I use boiled potatoes in many dishes, such as potato peas curry and spiced mashed potatoes.

-- Mumbai Vada Pav which is the popular Indian style burger.
+• Mumbai Vada Pav, which is a popular Indian-style burger.

-- Savory Potato Puffs - This is very similar to the paneer puffs I have shared before.
+• Savory Potato Puffs – This is similar to the paneer puffs I have shared.
 Just use boiled potatoes in place of paneer.

 How to Steam Potatoes in the Instant Pot?